jeysonj2/student-mentor-agenda/README.md

 # Student-Mentor Agenda

-This project is a solution of "CareerFoundry CodeChallenge - Frontend" by Jeyson Buitrago Cepeda
+This project is a solution proposed by Jeyson Buitrago Cepeda of the following code challenge:

 ## Background